Advert for the Move to Australia Directory

 Making friends is tiring.
 Yes, it’s also exciting and fun, but sometimes it would be lovely to go out for a glass of wine with an old friend that I know inside out and have a natter, or take the kids to the park with my mum friends who’ve known the kids since they were babies.
 Making new friends involves effort – it’s totally worth that effort, but starting from scratch and building a network is hard and it takes time.
 Two years in and I feel like I now have a lovely little circle of friends but in the beginning it was tough.

 While I often don’t agree with political decisions made in the UK, there are also political discussions going on over here that I feel strongly about and where I feel the country is behind the times.
 In the UK, however, at least I’m able to have my say by voting – here I can’t vote until I become a citizen.
-We will go for citizenship as soon as we can, but it’s still a long wait to be able to have your say.
+[We have since been granted citizenship so can now vote on these issues – wohoo!]

 Brisbane any day